 2025 Toyota Sequoia Review

-In the past decade, Toyota’s sizable SUV has been largely neglected, having been supplanted by more recent and capable competitors.
-That changed last year, with the introduction of the third-generation Sequoia.
-The present-day Sequoia, similar to its progenitors, is a three-row SUV designed for trucks.
+In the past decade, Toyota’s sizable SUV has been largely neglected, supplanted by more recent and capable competitors.
+That changed last year with the introduction of the third-generation Sequoia.
+Like its progenitors, the present-day Sequoia is a three-row SUV designed for trucks.
 Purchase this category of durable equipment when you require the assistance of a substantial number of passengers, the ability to pull heavy cargo, or both.
-When appropriately equipped, the Sequoia’s turbocharged hybrid V6 engine is quite potent and can tow more than 9,000 pounds.
+When appropriately equipped, the Sequoia’s turbocharged hybrid V6 engine is potent and can tow more than 9,000 pounds.

 Although sales are dominated by crossovers based on automobiles, the traditional body-on-frame SUV continues to be the most practical option for transporting people and cargo.
 The most recent addition to Toyota’s lineup of large SUVs is the Sequoia, which was updated only a few years ago and is equipped with every feature one would anticipate from a contemporary automobile.

-This formidable truck is also capable of towing a staggering 9,250 pounds and accommodating up to eight occupants.
+This formidable truck can also tow a staggering 9,250 pounds and accommodate up to eight occupants.
 It is also equipped as standard with a potent hybrid drivetrain, eliminating the need to choose between fuel economy and performance.
-The rear occupants will experience a slightly elevated floor and a cramped cargo compartment, both of which are consequences of the hybrid’s battery configuration.
+The rear occupants will experience a slightly elevated floor and a cramped cargo compartment, which are consequences of the hybrid’s battery configuration.

-Additionally, the Ford Expedition is notable for its hands-free driving system, BlueCruise.
-Additionally, we advise you to investigate the Jeep Wagoneer, which features an extensive array of standard features and a refined turbocharged inline-six engine.
+The Ford Expedition is also notable for its hands-free driving system, BlueCruise.
+We advise you to investigate the Jeep Wagoneer, which features an extensive array of standard features and a refined turbocharged inline-six engine.

 2025 Toyota Sequoia Redesign

-The 2020 discontinuation of Toyota’s J200 full-size Land Cruiser in North America left a distinct void in the lineup for a large SUV with an emphasis on off-road capabilities.
+The 2020 discontinuation of Toyota’s J200 full-size Land Cruiser in North America left a distinct void in the lineup for a large SUV emphasizing off-road capabilities.
 Fortunately, the Japanese automaker initiated the reinvention of its full-size lineup in the summer of 2021 with the debut of the XK70 third-generation Tundra pickup vehicle.

 In summary, should the unofficial AI-assisted vision of the channel’s resident pixel master come to fruition, the 2025 Toyota Sequoia should have a more streamlined front end, maintain its rugged and masculine profile, and feature a significantly more fashionable rear end with sleeker taillights that integrate the fashionable full-width LED strip with the redesigned front LED lights.
 In general, this represents a negligible development within the domain of CGI specialists.

-Nevertheless, for those in search of a more audacious experience, the subsequent video is available for viewing below.
+Nevertheless, for those searching for a more audacious experience, the subsequent video is available for viewing below.
 The individuals at FutureAutoVisions spared no effort in their pursuit to observe a Toyota Grand Sequoia traverse the digital trails.
 However, their conceptual vision is all that is available at this time.
 Stylish or not?

 2025 Toyota Sequoia Interior

 As prices increase, interior appointments progress from simple to ornate, featuring leather and fabric upholstery alongside a growing quantity of wood and chrome accents.
-An elevated level of equipment comprises a premium audio system, heated and cooled second-row seats, and a panoramic sunroof.
-Nevertheless, the cargo area of the Sequoia is inferior to that of its rivals.
+Elevated equipment comprises a premium audio system, heated and cooled second-row seats, and a panoramic sunroof.
+Nevertheless, Sequoia’s cargo area is inferior to that of its rivals.
 There is a mere 12 cubic feet of storage space in the back when the rear seat is occupied, and lowering the third row does not produce a level load floor.

 Technology

-The antiquated touchscreen system of the former Sequoia has been substituted with the Tundra’s enormous 14.0-inch touchscreen.
-The screen in question is standard on all models except the most affordable SR5.
-It operates Toyota’s latest infotainment software, which encompasses smartphone mirroring and various connectivity functionalities such as audio streaming and Wi-Fi hotspots.
+The antiquated touchscreen system of the former Sequoia has been replaced with the Tundra’s enormous 14.0-inch touchscreen.
+The screen is standard on all models except the most affordable SR5.
+It operates Toyota’s latest infotainment software, encompassing smartphone mirroring and various connectivity functionalities such as audio streaming and Wi-Fi hotspots.

 2025 Toyota Sequoia Engine

-The Tundra vehicle is available with the iForce MAX hybrid drivetrain, which is standard on the Sequoia.
-Powered by an electric motor and a twin-turbo 3.4-liter V-6 engine, this system generates 437 horsepower and 583 lb-ft of torque in total.
+The Tundra is available with the iForce MAX hybrid drivetrain, which is standard on the Sequoia.
+Powered by an electric motor and a twin-turbo 3.4-liter V-6 engine, this system generates 437 horsepower and 583 lb-ft of torque.
 The Sequoia SUV’s 10-speed automatic transmission is shared with the Tundra.

-Standard on the majority of models is rear-wheel drive, while four-wheel drive is optional and mandatory on the off-road-oriented TRD Pro model.
-At 94 mph, the four-wheel-drive Sequoia Capstone that we evaluated reached 60 mph in 5.6 seconds and the quarter-mile in 14.3 seconds.
+Rear-wheel drive is standard on most models, while four-wheel drive is optional and mandatory on the off-road-oriented TRD Pro model.
+At 94 mph, the four-wheel-drive Sequoia Capstone we evaluated reached 60 mph in 5.6 seconds and the quarter-mile in 14.3 seconds.
 This is marginally slower than the Ford Expedition Timberline but somewhat quicker than the previous GMC Yukon Denali we drove.

-Additionally, the TRD Pro is equipped with front skid plates, locking rear differentials, forged 18-inch wheels with 33-inch tires, and enhanced Fox absorbers for off-road use.
-We were impressed with the Sequoia’s comfortable ride and silent cabin during our initial test drive, but less so with its performance on the road.
+The TRD Pro is also equipped with front skid plates, locking rear differentials, forged 18-inch wheels with 33-inch tires, and enhanced Fox absorbers for off-road use.
+We were impressed with Sequoia’s comfortable ride and silent cabin during our initial test drive, but it was less so with its performance on the road.
 Its extra-wide road width and light steering effort make it difficult to maintain lane position, a complaint we have also lodged about in other large SUVs.
 The lever for the brakes has an atypically mushy feel.

 2025 Toyota Sequoia MPG

 Due to its hybrid architecture, the new Sequoia is significantly more fuel-efficient than its predecessor.
-Vehicles with rear-wheel drive achieve 22 mpg combined, 24 mpg in the city, and 21 mpg on the highway, as rated by the EPA.
+The EPA rates vehicles with rear-wheel drive at aat22 mpg combined, 24 mpg in the city, and 21 mpg on the highway,

 Fuel economy decreases marginally when four-wheel drive is engaged, to 19 mpg in the city, 22 mpg on the interstate, and 20 mpg combined.
 Our real-world Capstone test vehicle achieved a mere 19 mpg on the highway at 75 mph.
 Fuel economy information regarding the Sequoia can be found on the EPA website.